DevExpress/golfclub/README.md

 Run `npm install` to install the required node packages.

 ## Development server
-Run `npm start` or `ng serve` to start a dev server.
+Run `npm start` to start a dev server.
 Navigate to `http://localhost:4200/`.
 The app will be automatically reloaded if you change any of the source files.

 ## Build
-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 ## Server Side Rendering
 Run `npm run build:ssr` to build the project.
 The build artifacts will be stored in the `dist/`directory.
 Run `npm run serve:ssr` to start the application.
 Navigate to `http://localhost:4000/`.